iced-rs/rfcs/text/0016-custom-shaders.md

 If one were to use a custom shader quad as a transparent `Overlay` to replace the default look of a widget, how would one hide the default look of the widget?
 We could probably solve this by adding a `visibility` field in the `Appearance` of a widget, but this is a very significant change to the library.

 How to use unique uniforms for each quad: see first paragraph of the Drawbacks section.
+<br/><br/>

 ## Future possibilities

 It would be better to find a more flexible way to send data to the GPU.
 Again, see first paragraph of the Drawbacks section.

 A more thorough implementation could be done for the `glow` backend as well, which I happen to not know at all unfortunately.

+Hot loading of shader code would be a nice feature, but definitely not a priority.